-- 62. As the SPPA has outlined in the consultation, the costs of implementing the remedy are likely to be substantial.
+- As the Government has outlined in the consultation, the costs of implementing the remedy are likely to be substantial.
 We also understand that the cost of implementing the remedy will mostly fall on the employers, with many of these being third tier employers which are funded by the taxpayer.
-It is expected that these costs will vary depending on the employer and their membership profile, with some seeing higher costs, while others may see very little impact. - 63.
-However, as part of their preparation for the actuarial valuation as at 31st March 2020, SPPA has suggested that funds and actuaries factor in McCloud costs when setting out their funding strategies.
-As such, many funds will have taken steps to incorporate the cost of implementing the remedy for themselves and their employers when setting employer contribution rates effective from 1st April 2021. - 64.
-There is a concern that the cost to funds in relation to administration and communications will be considerable and should not be underestimated, with some of our members expecting the costs to run into six figures.
-Though much of these costs are likely to be unavoidable, some could be mitigated by providing structured guidance to ensure consistency and to reduce the amount of resource needed in determining how to implement the remedy.
-Communication templates and FAQs for members could also help to reduce costs.
-The SPPA may also want to consider running a pilot for the changes, to examine the full impact this will have on funds.
+It is expected that these costs will vary depending on the employer and their membership profile, with some seeing higher costs while others may see very little impact. - However, prior to the last valuation in 2019, SAB requested funds and actuaries factor in McCloud costs when setting out their funding strategies, as such, many funds will have made preparations for the cost of implementing the remedy for themselves and their employers.
+It is therefore unlikely that member contribution rates will be revisited until the next valuation in 2022. - There is a concern that the cost to funds in relation to administration and communications will be considerable and should not be underestimated, with some of our members expecting the costs to run into six figures.
+Though these much of these costs are likely to be unavoidable, some could be mitigated by providing structured guidance to ensure consistency and reduce the amount of resource needed in determining how to implement the remedy, as well as resources such as communication templates and FAQs for members.
+The Government may also want to consider running a pilot for the changes, to examine the full impact this will have on funds.